Nishanth9702/DATA-606-Capstone-Project/README.md

 ## Result and Analysis :
 In this study, we developed and evaluated five models for detecting COVID-19 based on lung CT scans.
 The models were trained and tested using a dataset containing images from three classes: COVID-19 positive, COVID-19 negative, and viral pneumonia cases.
-### 1. Basic CNN Architecture :  The initial model was a basic CNN architecture consisting of multiple convolutional and pooling layers, followed by fully connected layers.
+### 1. Basic CNN Architecture:
+The initial model was a basic CNN architecture consisting of multiple convolutional and pooling layers, followed by fully connected layers.
 The model achieved an overall accuracy of 81.6%.

 <p align="center">
   <img src="https://github.com/Nishanth9702/DATA-606-Capstone-Project/assets/99062389/0d7890ee-b93a-43d9-b174-454cbc666d58">